cerebraljam/naive_bayes_author_notebook/README.md

 * tweet 5: https://twitter.com/BarackObama/status/1034892109868945409
 * tweet 6: https://twitter.com/realDonaldTrump/status/1043966388182953984

 **Spoiler**: Using these 6 examples, we have a 5/6 success rate, which isn't perfect, but still, it's a good start.
-The first tweet comes out negative (<12%) for both.
+The first tweet comes out negative, under 60% for both.

 ```python